Tom puffed on his Aspire CF Sub Ohm. Suddenly, his eyes crossed, his hair stood up on end and steam started coming out of his ears.

 Participants experienced significant benefits in physical status and improvements in pre-existing disease conditions (including respiratory disease such as asthma and chronic obstructive lung disease).
 Being a former smoker was independently associated with positive effects in health and improvements in disease conditions.

 Of course, it’s not all negative or smokers would not have switched to electronic cigarettes in their millions!
+Bear in mind that nearly all vapers surveyed are ex-smokers, and when it comes down to health effects you have to bear in mind it’s really a matter of vaping vs. smoking.
 Here are some of the positive effects users have reported:

 - Overall Better Physical Health